xplorfin/lndmock/README.md

 # What is this?

 This is a helper library by [entropy](http://entropy.rocks/) that hopes to imitate some of the functionality of [polar](https://github.com/jamaljsr/polar) for continuous integration.
 Right now this supports creating btcd and lnd nodes and funding them.
-Channel support is planned soon.
 You can check out an example in `lnd_test`.
 This also supports mocking bolt11 invoices

 ## Note: